 Abinta was very clear about her future direction - a set-plan of what she wanted to do and who she wanted to be; “I believe I have responsibility towards those who are less fortunate and don’t have the same luxuries as I am grateful to have.
 Those who are fortunate enough in life should help those in need in order to make their lives better”.
 She was empathetic and sympathetic to the plights of those who struggle to meet their very basic needs day after day.
 Her aspirations led to the formation of the ‘Abinta Kabir Foundation’.

-To inspire and empower the underprivileged to live a life with dignity through holistic education and care for orphans & senior citizens.
+To inspire and empower the underprivileged to live a life of dignity through holistic Education and care for Orphans and Senior Citizens.

 To create the opportunity for the underprivileged to live a life of dignity and Pride